 Your open raise size from each position should be static and not depend on your hand strength.
 The optimal sizing that doesn’t give too good pot odds for your opponents but doesn’t risk too much either, is somewhere between 2.25 and 3 times the BB.
 From the Small Bllind you should raise only 3BB and not go for the smaller sizings at all, since BB should defend very loosely due to pot odds and having position on you.

 Generally you can use a bit large sizings against weaker players, as you want to build the pot early on when either isolating them or attacking their blinds.
 That’s because they are going to make a ton of mistakes postflop, translating into more profits for you with bigger pots on average.
-When strong players have position on you, opening with larger sizing might result in them attacking your opens frequently.
+When strong players have position on you, opening with larger sizing might result in them attacking your opens frequently (especially if you have a loose table image).
 Speaking of attacking opens, we can transfer into the next topic, which is crucial for 6-max success:

 Crush your opponents by 3-betting